Petersburgh committee wants more dialogue with DEC as PFAS investigation continues

 The closest thing right now, a couple of things on my mind, is just I really want to learn more about that AG study, and I would like this community to have a chance to participate in that.
 I would like the scope of that to be broader.
 People come to Petersburgh to hunt, they fish in that Little Hoosic River some people take those fish home and they don't have no idea if those fish are contaminated or not.
 We'd like to know that our soil is clean.
 We'd like know that what we grow in our soil is safe to consume.
 That's a priority.
 And another priority would be more opportunities for our citizens to participate in this process.
 More communication from our government agencies.

 Ira Share is a Petersburgh resident and a member of the town's C8 Committee.

 The New York State Department of Environmental Conservation responded to a WAMC request for comment.

 Sean Mahar is the Department’s Executive Deputy Commissioner:

-“As part of our commitment to the Petersburg community, Dec and doh experts provided an important update on the state's ongoing actions to hold to conic plastics accountable for the pee fast contamination they've caused in the area.
+“As part of our commitment to the Petersburg community, DEC and DOH experts provided an important update on the state's ongoing actions to hold Taconic Plastics accountable for the PFAS contamination they've caused in the area.
 Since day one state officials have worked hard to ensure the residents of Petersburg are informed and protected.
 And this week's meeting was just another opportunity for residents to learn the latest on the state's actions to ensure that the full nature and extent of the contamination is identified and appropriate cleanup plans developed.
 Extensive progress is underway and DEC will continue to keep the community informed as this progress continues.
 Our experts are always available if area residents have questions and please visit our Petersburg webpage dec.ny.gov for the latest information and site contacts.”